Important Question: What can you feed your pet guinea pig?

 What to Avoid

-You should totally avoid products that include beets, corn, syrup, bone meal, eggs, animal fat, seeds, nuts, or oils.
-Most pellets are made from alfalfa and the problem with this is its high calcium content.
 This is OK for guinea pigs that are still growing and up to 6 months old or so, but after this time a diet high in calcium can produce unwanted side effects such as bladder stones.

 Timothy hay is used in some pellet brands, it contains less calcium so it should be used for guinea pigs that are 6 months and older.

 Hay is something you should make available to your guinea pig all day long, every day.
 It’s a staple in a guinea pig diet.
-It keeps his teeth correctly ground, and he needs the fiber for proper digestion.

 You can buy packaged hay at the store, or you can look for bales of hay that will be more economical and provide a fresher product.
 Check out your local farms or ask at any area horse stables.
-A bale of hay can last you many months, and it will not lose its nutritional value over a very long period of time.
+A bale of hay can last you many months, and it will not lose its nutritional value over a long period of time.

 Choose leafy hay rather than all stems.